Ghanashyam Nayak

 Ghanashyam Nayak (12 May 1944 – 3 October 2021) was an Indian drama, film and television actor.
-He had appeared in a number of tele serials, drama as well as films.
-He achieved fame as a child artist in the 1960 movie Masoom and the song "Nani Teri Morni Ko Mor Le Gaye".
-His last memorable role was of Natwarlal Prabhashankar Udhaiwala a.k.a.
-Nattu Kaka in Taarak Mehta Ka Ooltah Chashmah.
+He first achieved fame as a child artist, in the 1960 movie Masoom, and the song "Nani Teri Morni Ko Mor Le Gaye".
+His last memorable role was of Natwarlal Prabhashankar Undhaiwala a.k.a.
+"Nattu Kaka" in Taarak Mehta Ka Ooltah Chashmah.

 Early life

 Nayak was born on 12 May 1944 in Undhai village in Mehsana district.
-He was son of Ranglal Nayak who was associated with Gujarati drama as music director.
+He was son of Ranglal Nayak who was associated with Gujarati drama as a music director.

 Career

-He started as child artist in drama and Hindi films and gradually worked towards comedy and character roles.
-Bhavai was one of his popular act.
+He started as a child artist in dramas and Hindi films and gradually worked towards comedic and serious roles.
+He also popularly cast in Bhavai roles.
 He played a Bhavai actor in Hum Dil De Chuke Sanam with Aishwarya Rai Bachchan.
 He had appeared in approximately 100 Gujarati and Hindi films and around 350 Hindi television series.
 He also acted in more than 100 Gujarati stage plays.
 He gave playback in more than 12 Gujarati films with maestros like Asha Bhosle & Mahendra Kapoor.
 He also dubbed more than 350 Gujarati films.

 Death and funeral

-Speaking to ETimes, Vikas mentioned that the treatment of the cancer was tough since there was no set line of medicine considering it was a rare form of cancer.
+Speaking to ETimes, his son Vikas mentioned that the treatment of the cancer was tough since there was no set line of medicine considering it was a rare form of cancer.
 Even though the chemotherapy worked for some time and it seemed like it showed results, Nayak's health kept deteriorating and cancer spread to his entire body within one year.

 Nayak died on 3 October 2021 from a rare form of cancer.
 He had wanted to die with makeup on.

 Nayak's funeral was conducted the next day, on 4 October 2021.
-His last wish was fulfilled by his son who had a professional makeup artist do his father's makeup as he began his final journey towards his heavenly abode.
-In his latest interview with a news daily, Nayak's son, Vikas opened up on how the family supported him and stayed with him throughout the difficult phase.
+His last wish was fulfilled by Vikas who had a professional makeup artist do his father's makeup as he began his final journey towards his heavenly abode.
+In his latest interview with a news daily, Vikas opened up on how the family supported him and stayed with him throughout the difficult phase.

 Gujarati film Tu Rajee Re (2022) starring Nayak was released posthumously.